SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    "to=""[mail address]""", "Recipient's mail address(es)."
    "subject=""[string]""", "Subject of the email."
    "body=""[string]""", "Body of the email."
    "mailGroup=""[string]""", "Instead of adding the attributes ""to"", ""subject"" and ""body"" you can refer to a predefined group.
-This simplifies simultaneously sending multiple mails by following rules."
+This simplifies simultaneously sending multiple mails."

 ------------------
 ImportXML
 ------------------

 .. code-block:: xml
   :linenos: